Rally Round can help…

 “Mum really wants to stay at home but we’re at the point where I can’t support her without more help.”

 I’m the eldest of four children, however for the last couple of years my husband Alex and I have been doing most of the caring for my mum, Lucia, who has moderate dementia.
 We’ve managed up till now on our own but as her health gets worse it’s clear to me we need more help from others if we are to keep her at home.

 When I found out about Rally Round I created a network and started by inviting my three brothers and Alex to join me in mum’s network.
 My brothers had no idea how much help mum needed, but Rally Round has given me a good way of letting them know, without causing embarrassment to mum or offence to my brothers.
 All 3 of them now regularly volunteer to help out, especially with bigger jobs like carpet cleaning, levelling the garden path, taking her out to places and fetching shopping.
 Now we’ve got the hang of it we’ve all just agreed to invite a couple of mum’s friends into the network as well.
 We’re hoping that instead of just turning up out of the blue they’ll be able to see when mum wants some company and be better able to fit in with her needs.
 Our Rally Round network has really helped us get organised and mum loves the fact that she now sees more of her sons.
 It’s also brought the family closer together and removed quite a lot of the underlying stress.
 As a bonus, Alex and I have realised Rally Round will make it much easier for us to go away on holiday.
 We haven’t been comfortable leaving mum for more than a couple of days, but now we can make sure people are in place to help out before we leave and also check up on how things are going while we are away.

-Start a support network
+Start a support group

 All 3 of them now regularly volunteer to help out, especially with bigger jobs like carpet cleaning, levelling the garden path, taking her out to places and fetching shopping.